SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/09-water_models.md

 {: .self_study_text :}

 #### 3-charge 4-point models.
 In these models the negative charge is not centered on the oxygen atom, but shifted towards hydrogen atoms.
 This position is represented with the fourth dummy atom (EP) located near the oxygen along the bisector of the HOH angle.
-The idea is to improve representation of electrostatic potential without changing its geometric properties.
 The idea is to improve electrostatic potential representation without changing the geometric properties of the molecule.
 {: .self_study_text :}
 - The negative charge is not centered on the oxygen atom, but shifted towards hydrogen atoms
 - The position of charge is represented with the fourth dummy atom (EP)